5t3ph/11ty-netlify-jumpstart/src/pages/about.md

 Those include:

 - `url` - should remain unchanged, reads from the single expected `.env` value of `URL`
-- `siteName` - your "brand" if you will, appended to the `<title>` tag, shown in the `sitenav`, displayed in the "hero" for the `home` layout, in the footer by the copyright, as the "credit" for social share images, and as the identifier throughout the RSS feed
+- `siteName` - your "brand" if you will, appended to the `<title>` tag, shown in the `sitenav`, displayed in the "hero" for the `home` layout, in the footer by the copyright, and as the identifier throughout the RSS feed
 - `siteDescription` - used in the "description" meta tag, and below the `siteName` on the `home` layout
 - `authorName` - Used in the RSS feed, intended to be your full name
 - `twitterUsername` - without the "@", this value is used for the Twitter meta tags, and for the URL of the icon link in the footer